 What is Normative Economics?

 Normative Economics is the opinions of economists who tell us what they think.
 It can be true for some and false for some.
-And these statements mentioned under normative economics aren’t verifiable.
-They can’t be tested either.
+And these statements mentioned under normative economics aren’t verifiable and can not test them either.

 How is Normative Economics Related to Positive Economics?

 Let’s say that a country will decide on its financial policy.
-The authorities talk to the experts and asked them to send a report on the current economic scenario of the country.
+The authorities talked to the experts and asked them to send a report on the country’s current economic scenario.
 They follow suit.
 Then the authorities ask the experts/economists what the country should do in the current situation!
 The economists/experts take time and give their suggestions and recommendations.
-And the authorities agree to the suggestions offered by the economists and that’s how the policy is made.
+And the authorities agree with the suggestions offered by the economists, and that’s how the policy is made.

 In the above scenario, you would see that there are two parts.
-The first part is all about “what is”.
-And then the next part is all about “what can be”.
+The first part is all about “what is.”
+And then the next part is all about “what can be.”
 The first part is based on positive economics because there’s no judgment or opinions in the first part.
-However, the second part comprises of suggestions-based statement that is purely based on value and understanding of fellow economists and their judgments.
+However, the second part comprises a suggestions-based statement based on the value and understanding of fellow economists and their judgments.

 If one part is missing from the above scenario, it would be impossible to create policies.
 We need both, even for a business.

-If a business sees that its products are getting sold more in the upper market, it would try to do push sales as much as they can in the upper market.
+If a business sees that its products are getting sold more in the upper market, it will try to push sales as much as possible.

-The first part of the business is purely informational, descriptive statement, meaning it is based on positive economics.
-The last part is completely value-based for which the business starts to sell its products in the upper market and it is actually based on normative economics.
+The first part of the business is a purely informational, descriptive statement, meaning it is based on positive economics.
+The last part is completely value-based, for which the business starts to sell its products in the upper market, and it is based on normative economics.

 Examples of normative economics statements